Bristol, Rhode Island: American Revolution

+New Goree

+Starting in at least in 1805, a community of free Blacks known as "New Goree" existed along the northern portion of Wood Street in the 19th century from Bayview Avenue to Union Street.
+This community disappeared by 1900.
+An African Methodist Episcopal church stood at 417 Wood Street, but was razed by 1898; the Bristol Sports Club currently stands on that lot.
+Two modest homes on Wood Street were identified in 2023 as being New Goree homes.
+Researchers speculate that the construction of a United States Rubber Company plant on Wood Street in 1864 may have played a role in the neighborhood's demise.

 Other history and current day

 Until 1854, Bristol was one of the five state capitals of Rhode Island.

 Bristol is home to Roger Williams University, named for Rhode Island founder Roger Williams.

 The southerly terminus of the East Bay Bike Path is located at Independence Park on Bristol Harbor.
 The bike path continues north to India Point Park in Providence, R.I., mostly constructed following an abandoned railroad right of way.
 Some of the best views of Narragansett Bay can be seen along this corridor.
-This path is a valued commodity to Bristol; it allows bikers, roller skaters, and walkers to enjoy the area.
 The construction of the East Bay Bike Path was highly contested by Bristol residents before construction because of the potential of crime, but it has become a welcome asset to the community and the anticipated crime was non-existent.

-The Bristol-based boat company Herreshoff built five consecutive America's Cup Defenders between 1893 and 1920.
+The Bristol-based Herreshoff boat company built five consecutive America's Cup Defenders between 1893 and 1920.
 The Colt Estate, now known as Colt State Park, was home to Samuel P. Colt, nephew of the man famous for the arms company, and founder of the United States Rubber Company, later called Uniroyal and the largest rubber company in the nation.
 Colt State Park lies on manicured gardens abutting the West Passage of Narragansett Bay, and is popular for its views of the waterfront and sunsets.

 Bristol is the site of the National Historic Landmark Joseph Reynolds House built in 1700.
 The Marquis de Lafayette and his staff used the building as headquarters in 1778 during the Battle of Rhode Island.